melonshreyas/melonshreyas/README.md

-- 👋 Hi, I’m Shretas S Abgi
+- 👋 Hi, I’m Shreyas S Bagi
 - 👀 I’m interested in Hardware, Semiconductor Insustry.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shreyas1si15ec097@gmail.com